-Modern astronomy-certainly as practiced at Caltech-is essentially astrophysics.
 With the goal of understanding the physical processes that govern the universe, its constituents, and their evolution, astronomy uses the apparatus and methodology of physics to gather and interpret data.
-In what follows, we use the terms astronomy and astrophysics interchangeably.
+Theoretical work and technology development round out astrophysics.
+In what follows, we use the terms "astronomy" and "astrophysics" interchangeably.

 The primary aim of the graduate astrophysics program at Caltech is to prepare students for creative and productive careers in astrophysical research.
 The astrophysics program emphasizes independent research by graduate students, who are free to pursue study in virtually any area of astrophysics.
-The opportunity exists to take advantage of the many observational facilities owned and operated by Caltech.
+The opportunity exists to take advantage of the many observational facilities owned and operated by Caltech (see page 91).

+Admission.
 Incoming students should have a strong background in physics, and although a good preparation in astronomy is helpful, this is not required for admission to the graduate program.
 All applicants, including those from foreign countries, are requested to submit Graduate Record Examination scores for verbal and quantitative aptitude tests and the advanced test in physics.